baranozoglu/contactList/readme.md

 On the persistance layer, relational database H2 is used by embedding it into application.

+Unit tests are written by using MockMvc and JUnit to test endpoints and controllers.

 ### Stack

 * Back-end: Spring Boot